pakrym/pipelines/pipelines.md

 }
 ```

-Once again, this might work locally but it's possible that the line is bigger than 4 KiB (4096 bytes).
+Once again, this might work in local testing but it's possible that the line is bigger than 4KiB (4096 bytes).
 So we need to resize the input buffer until we have found a new line.

 ```C#
 async Task AcceptAsync(Socket socket)